Snorting Benadryl | Can I Snort Benadryl?

 Why People Snort Benadryl And The Benadryl Challenge

+Benadryl’s general side effects of light sedation may, to some people, mimic the effects of low doses of muscle relaxants, alcohol, benzodiazepines, or opioids.
 It is commonly used “off-label” as a sleep aid but is not commonly ingested intranasally.
 Most OTC medications containing diphenhydramine are only intended for oral consumption.

+People that choose to snort Benadryl or other diphenhydramine-based medications do so in an effort to get hallucinogenic or euphoric feelings.
 A person’s ability to achieve these effects depends largely on dosage.
 Negative side effects may offset any desired feelings of well-being that may result from a larger dosage.

-The basis for many high school-aged teenagers to abuse Benadryl comes from a trend on the social media app, TikTok.
+Teenagers’ desire to abuse Benadryl comes from a trend on the social media app, TikTok.
 This “challenge” encourages people to ingest large quantities of Benadryl to achieve hallucinogenic effects.

 Side Effects Of Snorting Benadryl

+Snorting Benadryl creates additional serious health risks beyond the medication’s already significant side effects from normal use.
 Benadryl has a long list of potential adverse effects with normal use including tachycardia, hypotension, and convulsions.

 When a person takes too much Benadryl or crushes and snorts it, there can be both immediate and long-lasting effects.